Browser Cookies

 As per Skate Canada, CanSkate offers the best curriculum in Canada.
 The Skate Canada flagship learn-to-skate program has taught millions of Canadians to reach their recreational and competitive goals on the ice.

 CanSkate is a national certified program offered only through sanctioned Skate Canada clubs.
 It is a basic 6 stage, learn-to-skate program that serves as an excellent introduction to all ice sports including figure skating and hockey.
-Children who are 4years old and older or will be turning age 4 by end of March 2024, are eligible to register for our CanSkate program.
-Our previous PreCanSkate program goals have been incorporated into our entry level CanSkate Stage 1; and we will not be offering a separate PreCanskate program in the 2023-2024 season.
+Children who are 4years old and older or will be turning age 4 by end of March 2025, are eligible to register for our CanSkate program.
+Our previous PreCanSkate program goals have been incorporated into our entry level CanSkate Stage 1; and we will not be offering a separate PreCanskate program as of the 2023-2024 season.

 Whether you are looking to take your first steps on the ice or are wanting to improve basic skating skills for figure skating, hockey, ringette or speed skating, or wish to skate for recreation, fitness or fun, CanSkate will get you there.